 About the estate:

-Dominated by a vast neo-Louis XIII-style château standing in the heart of Margaux, this 15-hectare estate is the flagship wine of the Perrodo vineyards, which also own Labégorce.
-Acquired in 2006, it is managed by Nathalie Perrodo (daughter of Hubert, who died the year of the purchase) and Marjolaine de Coninck, managing director (former manager of Fonplégade in Saint-Émilion).
+Dominated by a grand Neo-Louis XIII-style château standing in the heart of Margaux, this 15-hectare estate is the flagship wine of the Perrodo vineyards, which also own Labégorce.
+Acquired in 2006, it is managed by Nathalie Perrodo (daughter of Hubert, who passed away the year of the acquisition) and Marjolaine de Coninck, general manager (formerly in charge of Fonplégade in Saint-Émilion).

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France